11. Try a new perspective.

 We can't ever completely leave behind our bias, but we can do our best to silence those voices.
 To hear stories about why things are the way they are from a fresh and new perspective.
 To see the world with eyes that don't assume they know all the answers.
 This is a tough skill but it is so, so worth it.

 He's running now.
+Just in the time between my starting this article and posting the final part.
 His steps are less toddle-y and more assured.
 He can move across the house in just a few seconds or run out into the street if we're not careful.
 He's also climbing things, effortlessly hoisting himself to where cookies or iPads rest out of his reach.
 But every time he pushes himself he eventually falls.
 He looks around, blinks and gets right back up.
 Sometimes he barely even pauses, like it wouldn't even have occurred to him that he would not fall–which of course, is absolutely true, since it is only the hubris of adults that insists we must do everything well or it isn't worth doing.

 Falling should never be the end of our efforts.
 It's just the cost of doing business.
 And every time we push ourselves to "run" or "climb" we have to pay the toll all over again.